mauriciovigolo/keycloak-angular/README.md

 ### Angular

-The KeycloakService must be initialized during the application loading, using the [APP_INITIALIZER](https://angular.io/api/core/APP_INITIALIZER) token.
+The KeycloakService should be initialized during the application loading, using the [APP_INITIALIZER](https://angular.io/api/core/APP_INITIALIZER) token.

 #### AppModule
 ```js